bmuschko/ckad-prep/3-multi-container-pods.md

 Many applications use a configuration file for parameterizing the runtime behavior.
 For example, an application may need to connection to a database via URL and credentials or needs to set the default locale.
 Configure a multi-container Pod that implements the sidecar pattern.

-1. Create a new Pod named `sidecar` in a YAML file named `sidecar.yaml`.
+1. Create a new Pod in a YAML file named `sidecar.yaml`.
 The Pod declares two containers.
 The container `app` runs the application with the image `bmuschko/nodejs-hello-world:1.0.0`.
 The sidecar container `config` uses the image `nginx` and runs the command `while true; do echo 'Reading config file'; sleep 10; done;` to emulate a synchronization process.
 2. Before creating the Pod, define an `emptyDir` volume.
 Mount the volume in both containers with the path `/var/app/config`.
 3. Create the Pod, log into the container `config` and create the file named `app.yaml` in `/var/app/config`.
 Create the key/value pair `locale: en-US` and save contents of the file.
 Log out of the container.
 4. Log into container `app` and navigate to the directory `/var/app/config`.
 Print out the contents of the file `/var/app/config/app.yaml`.